 Before you decide whether you should buy term or whole life insurance, first determine your needs and what you want the insurance to do.
 Are you looking for an insurance policy that protects you and your family from a life event, such as the loss of income from your death, or are you looking for more comprehensive protection?

 Answering this question is important because the coverage amount for term and whole life policies can vary greatly based on several factors, such as the policy’s cost and qualification requirements.

-If you are looking for something to help cover your final expenses, a specific type of whole life insurance called final expense insurance (also known as “burial insurance” or “funeral insurance”) may be best depending on your age.
+If you are looking for something to help cover your final expenses, a specific type of whole life insurance called final expense insurance (also known as burial insurance or funeral insurance) may be best, depending on your age.
 But if you’re looking to protect your family from a loss of income, a term policy may be better suited.

+Term and whole life policies are both options if you’re looking to buy life insurance for parents.
 Your circumstances and needs will determine which type of life insurance is right for you.